-- 2. World Cup Competitions

-- t.39 The Directoire Technique, assisted for finals by the Official Observer of the FIE, applies the rules described in Articles t.37 and t.38, above.

-- 4. Method of judging hits
+Method of judging hits

-- (a) Materiality of the hit
+Materiality of the hit

-- t.40 The materiality of the hit is established according to the indications of the apparatus, and when necessary by consulting the judges (cf. t.36).
+- t.40.
+1. The materiality of the hit is established according to the indications of the apparatus, and when necessary by consulting the judges (cf. t.36). - 2.
 Only the indications of the electrical apparatus as indicated by its own lamps or by the extension lamps can be taken into consideration for judging hits.
-Under no circumstances can the Referee declare a competitor to be hit unless the hit has been properly registered by the apparatus (except as provided for in Articles t.49, o.17, o.24 or when a penalty hit has been awarded).
+Under no circumstances can the Referee declare a competitor to be hit unless the hit has been properly registered by the apparatus (except as provided for in Article t.49.1 or when a penalty hit has been awarded). - t.41.
+On the other hand, the Referee should, in the cases enumerated for each weapon, annul a hit registered by the apparatus (cf. t.53ss, t.66ss, t.73).

-- t.41 On the other hand, the Referee should, in the cases enumerated for each weapon, annul a hit registered by the apparatus (cf. t.53ss, t.66ss, t.73). - (b) Validity or priority of the hit - t.42 As soon as the bout has stopped, the Referee reconstructs briefly the movements which composed the last fencing phrase.
+Validity or priority of the hit

+- t.42.
+1. As soon as the bout has stopped, the Referee briefly analyses the movements which composed the last fencing phrase. - 2.
 For finals, the Referee may make use of a television monitor to check on his decision should he be uncertain.

-After reaching his decision regarding the materiality of a hit, the Referee, by applying the rules, decides against which fencer a hit is to be awarded, whether both are hit (épée) or if there is no valid hit (cf. t.55ss, t.64ss, t.74ss).

-The Referee would use the following signals (see Figure 3, pp. 18-19).
+- 3. After reaching his decision regarding the materiality of a hit, the Referee, by applying the rules, decides which fencer was hit, whether both were hit (épée), or whether there was no valid hit (cf. t.55ss, t.64ss, t.74ss). - 4.
+The Referee must use the following signals (Figure 3, pp. 20-21).